shovnik/Python/README.md

-# turtleTextWriter
+# Turtle Text Writer

-Python side project

-Fun program made in spare time that uses the turtle function in python to draw any text that is input
+This project is a program that draws using a turtle object provided by the python turtle library any text that is input.